 In general, most people who stop drinking alcohol will feel better over the next three to six months.
 However, certain symptoms may start to improve even sooner, depending on treatments and the severity of your case.
 In more severe or complicated cases, especially ones involving surgery, some symptoms may not improve for even longer.
 Overall, your healthcare provider is the best source of information and answers when it comes to your recovery.

-The best way to reduce your risk of developing alcoholic cardiomyopathy is to only drink in moderation.
+The best way to reduce your risk of developing alcohol-induced cardiomyopathy is to only drink in moderation.
 That is especially true if you have any kind of condition that affects how your body processes alcohol.

 What you should expect with this condition depends strongly on several factors.
 One of the biggest factors is your history with alcohol.
 This condition tends to be worse the more you drink and/or the longer you were a heavy drinker.
 Other health problems you have can also affect your case, especially if those problems have any connection with alcohol use.